- B.A., 1968, Cornell University

 Selection of Mr. Cohen’s reported appellate cases

 - Horne v.
 Markham, 288 So.2d 196 (Fla.
 1973).
-(Cohen successfully defended a constitutional attack on the Florida Homestead Tax Exemption, both in the trial court and in the Florida Supreme Court.)
+Mr. Cohen successfully defended a constitutional attack on the Florida Homestead Tax Exemption, both in the trial court and in the Florida Supreme Court.

 - Markham v.
-Maccabee Investments, Inc., 343 So.2d 16 (Fla.
+Maccabee Investments, Inc., 343 So.
+2d 16 (Fla.
 1977).
-(In Florida Supreme Court, Cohen successfully reversed District Court of Appeal’s grant of a property tax exemption to a private for-profit business enterprise.)
+In Florida Supreme Court, Mr. Cohen successfully reversed District Court of Appeal’s grant of a property tax exemption to a private for- profit business operated on real estate leased by a municipality.

 - Maniscalco v.
-Hollywood Federal Savings and Loan, 397 So.2d 453 (Fla.
+Hollywood Federal Savings and Loan, 397 So.
+2d 453 (Fla.
 4th DCA 1981).
-(Cohen successfully overturned a lender’s foreclosure and recovered a family home after it was sold and title was issued to an investor after foreclosure proceedings.
-Lender’s actions were held to deprive homeowner of his equity of redemption in a manner that violated homeowner’s constitutional due process rights.)
+Mr. Cohen successfully overturned a lender’s foreclosure and recovered a family home after it was sold at a foreclosure auction and title was issued to an investor.
+The lender’s actions were held to deprive homeowner of his equity of redemption in a manner that violated his constitutional due process rights.
+The case has been cited by numerous Florida and Federal treatises.